Below is a list of potential tips for throwing a sustainable or eco friendly party.

 The tips could be applied to different types of parties and celebrations, such as birthday parties, and other special event celebrations (like New Year’s celebrations, just as one example)

 1. Consider Sustainable Party Invitations

-Physical invitations (made of paper or another material) may end up becoming waste and being disposed of after the party.
+Physical invitations (made of paper or another material) may end up becoming waste after the party.

 To prevent this waste, e-invitations might be an option, whereby you send the party invitations to recipients digitally/electronically.